-Drought warning trigger points have been developed based on historical data.
-This allows the current situation to be assessed against previous drought scenarios.
+We have developed drought warning trigger points based on historical data.
+During dry weather, this allows us to assess the current situation against previous droughts.
 For example, levels of groundwater sources are compared against historic levels to establish if levels are close to those experienced in a previous drought.
 Reservoir storage levels are also compared with the normal storage levels for the time of year.